BrentAIICT/MSSA-SCA/AzureProjects/AzureProject1.md

 ## Test if your Azure security

-- After crating the infrastucure
+- After creating the infrastructure
   - Open a web browser on VM3 and VM4 and try to access the VM1 and VM2 websites
   - VM3 should be able to access both VM1 and VM2
   - VM4 should only be able to access VM2